-The shouts of “Get out of here”, “you suck” are repeated incessantly.
-There is even one fan (actor) urinating on the tire of the bus, further showing the crowd’s disdain for the NFL star.
+The shouts of “Get out of here,” “you suck” are repeated incessantly.
+There is even one fan (actor) urinating on the tires of the bus, further showing the crowd’s disdain for the NFL star.
 Colin is resolute.
-He is almost statuesque in appearance in his ability to be completely unbothered by the angry mob that awaits him.
-To them, he has invaded their space and with venom in their chants, they are determined to unnerve Colin with their focus on his shortcomings.
-It doesn’t faze the player one bit, for it is they, the diehard fans of the opposing team that is disturbing his peace and focus.
-Colin reaches for his Beats Headphones and we now queue in the intro for “The MAN”.
-As Colin gets off the bus, he proceeds to walk into the stadium.
-The taunts and screams continue but all you hear is, the lyrics of the song, “Well you can tell everybody, Yeah you can tell everybody, Go ahead and tell everybody, I’m the man, I’m the man, I’m the man, Yes I am, Yes I am, Yes I am.”
+He is almost statuesque in appearance and completely unbothered by the angry mob that awaits him.
+To the fans, he has invaded their space, and with their chants laced with venom, they are determined to unnerve Colin with their focus on his shortcomings.
+It doesn’t faze the player one bit, for it is they, the diehard fans of the opposing team that is disturbing his peace.
+Colin reaches for his Beats Headphones, and we now queue in the intro for “The MAN.”As Colin gets off the bus, he proceeds to walk into the stadium.
+The taunts and screams continue, but all you hear is, the lyrics of the song, “Well you can tell everybody, Yeah you can tell everybody, Go ahead and tell everybody, I’m the man, I’m the man, I’m the man, Yes I am, Yes I am, Yes I am.”

 Still, lost?
-Well, let me help you out a bit with additional lyrics of “The Man” (also featured in the commercial) that state “Somewhere I’ve heard that life is a test.
+Well, let me help you out a bit with additional lyrics from “The Man” which read, “Somewhere I’ve heard that life is a test.
 I been through the worst, but I still give my best.
 God made my mold different from the rest.
 Then he broke that mold so I know I’m blessed (this is my world).
-Stand up now and face the sun, won’t hide my tail or turn and run, it’s time to do what must be done.
+Stand up now and face the sun, won’t hide my tail or turn and run; it’s time to do what must be done.
 Be A King when kingdom comes.”
-Colin appears to be silenced by the powers that be when he took a bold stand and a knee during the national anthem before games to protest the many incidents of police brutality and the unarmed victims of color who unfortunately, are no longer here to face the sun.
+Colin appears to be silenced by the powers that be when he took a bold stand by kneeling during the national anthem before games to protest the many incidents of police brutality.
+He wanted to lend a voice the many unarmed victims of color who, unfortunately, are no longer here to face the sun.

 It would be a travesty to ignore their contribution to my current freedom by not inviting them to the table of discussion for equality.
-Not just for gay men of color, but for everyone who find himself or herself the recipient of insurmountable oppression and inequity.
+Not just for gay men of color, but for everyone who finds himself or herself the recipient of insurmountable oppression and inequity.

 A friend of mine a few months ago sent me a message on Facebook suggesting that I write about Colin and the trajectory of his career.
 He thought it would be a great idea to give my perspective as an openly gay black man who happens to be a huge football fan.
 I responded with saying, I did not think that the plight of Colin, nor the lack of interest within the league to sign him was a good fit for ruelon.com as it didn’t fit the narrative of what I was trying to accomplish with this platform.

 I couldn’t have been more wrong.
 I had the opportunity to network with a few entrepreneurs recently in which I engaged in a conversation with another black gay man.
 He mentioned that he sometimes took issue with how we (gay black men) treated each other.
-He also mentioned that when it came to movement that created the acronym LGBTQ, it also seemed to him, to be not inclusive of people who do not fall into that category, yet are still compassionate to the struggle and have become formidable allies in the process.
+He also said that when it came to a movement that created the acronym LGBTQ, it seemed to him, to be not inclusive of people who do not fall into that category, yet are still compassionate to the struggle and have become formidable allies in the process.

-As a black man, a football fan, and lover of all people who boldly stand in truth even if it’s not popular, I will always be empathetic to anyone who cripples the foundation of hypocrisy and ignorance and be blatantly unapologetic about it!
+As a black man, a football fan, and lover of all people who boldly stand in truth, even if it’s not popular, I will always be empathetic to anyone who cripples the foundation of hypocrisy and ignorance and be blatantly unapologetic about it!

 In many ways, I feel as if I am witnessing something profound with the quarterback who also is at a point of no return.
-I’m not a pessimist by any means and do hope with all the football love in my blood, that he steps on the field once again.
+I’m not a pessimist by any means and do hope with all the football love in my blood that he steps on the field once again.
 I do know that there is no turning back for him now.
-He will always be known as being the NFL player who decided for him that something in our world and judicial system wasn’t adding up.
+He will always be remembered as being the NFL player who decided for him that something in our world and the judicial system wasn’t adding up.
 He then used his voice, celebrity, and considerable means to do something about it.
-He did what so many would not, talked about what others could not.
+He did what so many would not, and talked about what others could not.
 I can personally relate to that on so many levels.

 We will soon see what the future holds for Colin, or at least for this upcoming season.
-Although we can’t know for certain what is on the immediate horizon, we are now living in full view of his focus and how expansive it has become.
+Although we can’t know for sure what is on the immediate horizon, we are now living in full view of his focus and how expansive it has become.
 He has emerged as a symbol of pride and pro-blackness in every sense of the word.
-He has fully embodied part of the second verse of Aloe Blacc’s The Man, “I’m a solider standing on my feet, no surrender and I won’t retreat, THIS IS MY WORLD.”
+He has fully embodied part of the second verse of Aloe Blacc’s The Man, “I’m a soldier standing on my feet, no surrender and I won’t retreat, THIS IS MY WORLD.”